Commercial Activities Privacy Notice

 - Regardless of the relationship we have with you, we may need to use your personal information for legal reasons such as fraud prevention and to check that you are complying with our rules or terms and conditions and to enforce our legal rights.
 In addition to this being in our legitimate interests, if we have a contract with you such use is necessary for the performance of that contract.

 - We may need to use your information in order to protect our interests, for example, if you post a comment on a review website then we may provide a response to that comment or contact you directly to discuss your feedback.
-This is necessary for our legitimate interest in protecting our reputation.
+This is necessary for our legitimate interest in protecting our reputation and in order to help us improve.

 - We may share information about you with our professional advisors, and our insurers, for example, where there is a serious incident.
 We may share your personal information with our legal advisors or insurers.